aburkov/Iskra/wiki/index.md

 E = mc^2
 $$

+- Markdown support
+- LaTeX math support: $E = mc^2$
+- Section navigation
+- GitHub integration
+- GitHub integration 2

+$$
+E = mc^2
+$$

+- Markdown support
+- LaTeX math support: $E = mc^2$
+- Section navigation
+- GitHub integration
+- GitHub integration 2

+$$
+E = mc^2
+$$

+- Markdown support
+- LaTeX math support: $E = mc^2$
+- Section navigation
+- GitHub integration
+- GitHub integration 2

+$$
+E = mc^2
+$$

+- Markdown support
+- LaTeX math support: $E = mc^2$
+- Section navigation
+- GitHub integration
+- GitHub integration 2

+$$
+E = mc^2
+$$

+- Markdown support
+- LaTeX math support: $E = mc^2$
+- Section navigation
+- GitHub integration
+- GitHub integration 2

+$$
+E = mc^2
+$$

 ## Usage

+Simply add your markdown files to the GitHub repository and they'll be available through the wiki.

+Simply add your markdown files to the GitHub repository and they'll be available through the wiki.

+Simply add your markdown files to the GitHub repository and they'll be available through the wiki.

+Simply add your markdown files to the GitHub repository and they'll be available through the wiki.

+Simply add your markdown files to the GitHub repository and they'll be available through the wiki.

+Simply add your markdown files to the GitHub repository and they'll be available through the wiki.

 Simply add your markdown files to the GitHub repository and they'll be available through the wiki.